Blosc/c-blosc2/plugins/README.md

    At the top it must be added `#include "plugin_folder/plugin_header.h"`,

    and into the register function you must follow the same steps that were done for the existing plugins.

 5. Finally, the Blosc development team will carry out the evaluation process (probably via a votation process, with the BDFL having the last say in case of the team is undecided) so as to decide whether the plugin is useful and hence, candidate to be integrated into the C-Blosc2 source code distribution.
+In case of a negative decision, this will be properly stated.

 Examples